 Like many aerial devices, telehandlers are rated for their load capacity, height and outreach.
 A peek at a telehandler’s load chart will tell an operator a lot about how much the machine can do, such as how much it can lift, how high it can lift the load and at what angle.

-It is important when checking out a telehandler’s load chart to not only look at how much weight the machine can lift, but operators also need to look at where the telehandler can lift that much weight.
-And, don’t forget that the attachment on the telehandler will also impact the telehandler’s load capacity, load height and load angle.
+It is important when checking out a telehandler’s load chart to look at weight lifting capacity, but operators also need to look at where the telehandler can lift that weight.
+And, don’t forget that the telehandler attachment (e.g. fork, bucket, carriage or work platform) will also impact the telehandler’s load capacity, load height and reach.
 Be sure to look at the telehandler’s load chart that corresponds with the attachment being used before starting work.

 Tips for applying the telehandler’s load chart

-For safe use and productive operation, it is important that operators understand what the telehandler’s load charts and how to apply that information to the jobsite’s needs.
-Here is some information for accurately calculating a telehandler’s capacity and applying what is outlined in the unit’s load charts:
+For safe use and productive operation, it is important that operators understand the telehandler’s load chart and how to apply that information to the jobsite’s needs.
+Here is some information for accurately calculating a telehandler’s lift capacity and applying what is outlined in the unit’s load charts: